szilG/Red-Coral-Realty/TESTING.md

 <img src="assets/img/TESTING.md-img/26.png" width="500" alt="image">

-* There is a middle section when the customers can reed further services.
+* There is a middle section where the customers can read information on further services.

 <img src="assets/img/TESTING.md-img/27.png" width="500" alt="image">

-* On the Home page there are three clickable section which takes the users to the pages.
-They can find advice for buying, advice how to apply for mortgage and the user can be familier with the company market research and their research team.
+* On the Home page there are three clickable sections which take the user to the pages.
+They can find advice for buying, advice on how to apply for mortgage and the user can become familier with the company market research and their research team.

 <img src="assets/img/TESTING.md-img/28.png" width="500" alt="image">